-- 4.9 The oil marketer of products claiming any API Service Category is responsible for ensuring the oil meets the API category requirements.
-In addition to the support data available in the ACC Candidate Data Package, the oil marketer shall have sufficient data to ensure that the inclusion of any nonperformance-related materials into the oil formulation such as for product identification maintains the performance of the oil to be licensed consistent with the licensable quality level being sought. - 4.10 The test data that support product claims are the responsibility of the individual marketer.
-The API Lubricants Standards Group through its Base Oil Interchange (BOI)/Viscosity Grade Read Across (VGRA) Task Force develops Base Oil Interchange and SAE Viscosity-Grade Engine Testing Guidelines. - 4.11 The API Lubricants Standards Group and BOI/VGRA Task Force will determine if additional testing is required per the matrix testing described in Annex C or Annex D for the new engine tests to ensure that sufficient data is available to allow the establishment of appropriate Base Oil Interchangeability and Viscosity-Grade Engine Testing Guidelines simultaneous with the establishment of the category performance criteria.
-Alternatively, companies may put forth engine test data supporting new read-across or interchange guidelines for adoption through balloting. - 4.12 Marketers may choose to use the API Base Oil Interchangeability Guidelines, the API Guidelines for SAE Viscosity-Grade Engine Testing, or both in lieu of specified engine testing.
-However, the decision to use such guidelines does not absolve the marketer of the responsibility to ensure that each licensed engine oil satisfies all engine and bench testing performance requirements. - 4.13 Previous sections notwithstanding, the oil marketer shall not interchange any base stock within a licensable formulation that could result in compromising the intended performance of that formulation against that license. - 4.14 All engine oils licensed to use the API Marks are subject to conformance audits.
+- 4.3.1 The test data that support product claims are the responsibility of the individual marketer.
+The API Lubricants Standards Group, through its Base Oil Interchange (BOI)/Viscosity Grade Read Across (VGRA) Task Force, develops Base Oil Interchange and SAE Viscosity-Grade Engine Testing Guidelines. - 4.3.2 The API Lubricants Standards Group and BOI/VGRA Task Force will determine if additional testing is required per the matrix testing described in Annex C or Annex D for the new engine tests to ensure that sufficient data is available to allow the establishment of appropriate Base Oil Interchangeability and Viscosity-Grade Engine Testing Guidelines simultaneous with the establishment of the category performance criteria.
+Alternatively, companies may put forth engine test data supporting new read-across or interchange guidelines for adoption through balloting. - 4.3.3 Marketers may choose to use the API Base Oil Interchangeability Guidelines, the API Guidelines for SAE Viscosity-Grade Engine Testing, or both in lieu of specified engine testing.
+However, the decision to use such guidelines does not absolve the marketer of the responsibility to ensure that each licensed engine oil satisfies all engine and bench testing performance requirements. - 4.3.4 Previous sections notwithstanding, the oil marketer shall not interchange any base stock within a licensable formulation that could result in compromising the intended performance of that formulation against that license.

+4.4.
+Conformance audit program

+4.4.1 All engine oils licensed to use the API Marks are subject to conformance audits.
 Conformance is determined by comparing measured physical and chemical properties of the oil with licensing data on file at API.
-In addition, a limited number of products may be randomly selected for engine and bench testing. - 4.15 An Administrative Guidance Panel (AGP) has been established in accordance with the terms of a Memorandum of Understanding between API and Ford, General Motors, and Chrysler for the purpose of providing guidance to the EOLCS.
-An Interindustry Advisory Group (IAG; see Annex B) consisting of representatives from organizations such as API, ASTM, ACC, EMA, Independent Lubricant Manufacturers Association (ILMA), Ford, General Motors, Chrysler, SAE, and the U.S. Army has been formed to advise the AGP on enhancements and improvements to the API EOLCS.
-Recommendations by the IAG will be considered for inclusion in the program.
+In addition, a limited number of products may be randomly selected for engine and bench testing.